Why do I need professional portraits of my dog?

 What most dog-moms and dog-dads hate to face is the reality of how short our dogs’ lives are.

 They grow up way too fast!
 By merely 1 year old, they're already considered adults.
 Depending on the dog's size, if they are between the ages of 5 and 9 years old, they’re already considered senior citizens.
-By the time you realize you're dog is not energetic as he once was, you realize you might want to start investing in professional dog portraits that will tell the story of your dog when he or she's not around anymore.
+By the time you realize you're dog is not energetic as he once was, you'll want images the story of your dog when he or she's not around anymore.

 That's actually what happened to me.